TroutTrout

 Understanding Dark OT Networks

-In the world of industrial operations, dark networks refer to segments of operational technology (OT) environments that lack visibility.
+Dark networks are segments of operational technology (OT) environments that lack visibility.
 These are areas where devices communicate and function without being monitored or documented, posing significant security risks.
-Visibility into these networks is crucial for maintaining robust cybersecurity, ensuring compliance with standards like NIST 800-171, CMMC, and NIS2, and effectively managing industrial operations.
+Visibility into these networks is critical for maintaining effective cybersecurity, ensuring compliance with standards like NIST 800-171, CMMC, and NIS2, and effectively managing industrial operations.

 The Importance of OT Visibility